 At Stoller, we are committed to leading the charge in sustainable winemaking.
 Through energy efficient systems and an effort to eliminate negative environmental impact, we are proud to meet the highest standards for sustainable viticulture through LIVE certifications.

-LIVE (Low Input Viticulture and Enology) is a non-profit organization providing education and independent 3rd-party certification for vineyards and wineries using international standards of sustainable viticulture and enology practices in wine-grape and wine production.
+LIVE, (Low Input Viticulture and Enology), is a non-profit organization that provides education and independent 3rd-party certifications for vineyards and wineries using international standards of sustainable viticulture and enology practices in wine-grape and wine production.
 Examples of LIVE vineyard practices include planting cover crops, maintaining natural areas for wildlife and forgoing many chemical sprays.
 LIVE winery certification focuses on energy efficiency, safety, and wastewater treatment.
-Stoller’s vineyard became LIVE certified in 2006; the winery in 2009.
+Our vineyard became LIVE certified in 2006, and the winery achieved certification in 2009.

 Bill Stoller and Harry Peterson-Nedry, co-owners of CHEHALEM Winery, are pleased to announce that after 24 years of partnership Stoller has purchased Peterson-Nedry’s share of equity in the winery business.